Dynamotivation/dynamotivation.github.io/content/portfolio/software/joins-the-battle-meme-generator.md

 *Joins the Battle Meme Generator* provided critical insights into mobile application development, user experience, and the realities of public software distribution.

 *   UI considerations
     *   Learned to watch out for the strength and weaknesses in terms of UI of any given engine or framework.
-The need to create *GMX Material Design Lite* took away time and resources from developing the app, but taught valuable lessons in exchange about scaling and user experience.
+The need to create *GMS Material Design Lite* took away time and resources from developing the app, but taught valuable lessons in exchange about scaling and user experience.
 *   User-centric design
     *   Successfully developed a tool that was easy to pick up and use across a wide target audience, providing powerful customization options for a popular meme format.
 *   Product lifecycle management